Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Introduction

+Prewhitening is post-processing technique for trend detection that is commonly used in the atmospheric and geophysical sciences.
+It was first proposed by \citet{von1995misuses}.
+Prewhitening was used, for example, for the detection of trends in temperature and precipitation data \citep{zhang2001trends}, rainfall \citep{lacombe2012drying}, teleconnections \citep{rodionov2006use}, and hydrological flows \citep{khaliq2009identification, serinaldi2015stationarity}.
+Technically, prewhitening is achieved by a filtering operation that results in a flat power spectrum to remove serial correlations.
+We show two different SPOD-based ways to achieve this goal in the frequency domain.

 The remainder of this paper is organized as follows. \autoref{sec:method} describes the two techniques for SPOD-based flow field reconstruction.
 In \autoref{sec:results}, we demonstrate these techniques on numerical data of a turbulent jet.
-The three different applications, SPOD-based low-dimensional reconstruction, denoising, and frequency-time analysis are demonstrated in \autoref{low-dimensional reconstruction}, \autoref{denoising}, and \autoref{frequency-time analysis}, respectively. \autoref{sec:conclusion} summarizes this work.
-A fourth application, prewhitening, is discussed in appendix \ref{appendix prewhitening}.
-Prewhitening is less common in traditional fluid mechanics, but is often used for trend detection in the atmospheric sciences.
+The four different applications, SPOD-based low-dimensional reconstruction, denoising, frequency-time analysis, and prewhitenening are demonstrated in \autoref{low-dimensional reconstruction}, \autoref{denoising}, \autoref{frequency-time analysis}, and \autoref{appendix prewhitening}, respectively. \autoref{sec:conclusion} summarizes this work.